Doha Corniche: 21st century

 The Museum of Islamic Art, Doha, designed by Chinese-American architect I. M. Pei, opened on the Corniche in December 2008.

 Pei, given free rein by Hamad, had rejected several proposed sites for the museum that sat directly on the Corniche.
-Instead, he stipulated that the museum sit upon its own man-made island 195 feet from the Corniche to preserve its status as a unique, stand-alone landmark.
+Instead, he stipulated that the museum sit upon its own man-made island 195 ft from the Corniche to preserve its status as a stand-alone landmark.
 Adjacent to the park is the Museum of Islamic Art Park (MIA Park), occupying an area of 64 acre.

 In April 2019, the National Museum of Qatar (NMOQ), designed by French architect Jean Nouvel, opened its doors to the public on the Corniche's southern extremity.
 Occupying an area of 1.5 million square feet, it was built in place of the previous museum, which was opened in 1975 in the abandoned Old Amiri Palace.
-The NMOQ is separated from the Corniche Promenade by an artificial lagoon, enhanced by fountain sculptures created by artist Jean-Michel Othoniel which are inspired by the forms of Arabic calligraphy.
+The NMOQ is separated from the Corniche Promenade by an artificial lagoon, enhanced by fountain sculptures created by artist Jean-Michel Othoniel, inspired by Arabic calligraphy.

 Ashghal (The Public Works Authority) launched the Doha Corniche Development Project in October 2017.
 The project included the creation of four open exhibition spaces featuring artwork that reflects Qatari heritage.
-Additionally, pedestrian and cycling infrastructure was improved by constructing tunnels to safely connect the downtown to the promenade and cycling paths on Corniche Street.
-The façades of buildings and public art installations were also renovated, and facilities were added to several of the Corniche's beaches.
+Additionally, pedestrian and cycling infrastructure was improved by constructing tunnels to connect the downtown with the promenade and cycling paths on Corniche Street.
+The façades of buildings and public art installations were also renovated, and facilities were added to the Corniche's beaches.
 Basic infrastructure, such as road networks and sewage and drainage networks, was overhauled as part of the project.

 Monuments and art installations

 Several monuments and art installations adorn the Corniche's promenade, some of which have been installed to commemorate certain events.
-One of the best-known examples of commemorative art is the Orry the Oryx Sculpture, a 30-ft tall sculpture erected for the 2006 Asian Games.
-Retrofitted with a fresh color scheme after the tournament ended, the sculpture depicts the tournament's Arabian oryx mascot.
+One of the best-known examples of commemorative art is the Orry the Oryx Sculpture, a 30 ft tall sculpture erected for the 2006 Asian Games.
+Retrofitted after the tournament ended, the sculpture depicts the tournament's Arabian oryx mascot.
 After years of deterioration due to exposure to the elements, the Public Works Authority restored the sculpture in 2018.

-Previously, roundabouts along the Corniche, now replaced by traffic signals, acted as notable cityscape markers in Doha.
-These roundabouts often housed public art, predominantly sculptures, at their center.
-These sculptures depicted enlarged or stylized representations of Qatar’s historical heritage, such as Bedouin coffee pots and abstract patterns of Qatari fabrics, alongside symbols of Qatar’s modern global identity, like a globe monument representing Qatar's affiliation with the Gulf Cooperation Council.
+Previously, roundabouts along the Corniche, now replaced by traffic signals, often housed public art, predominantly sculptures, at their center.
+These sculptures often depicted heritage elements, such as Bedouin coffee pots and abstract patterns of Qatari fabrics, alongside symbols such as a globe monument representing Qatar's affiliation with the Gulf Cooperation Council.